 Veterans are grouped by experience and begin by learning to observe and understand equine behavior.
 Participants are then taught to brush and tack their equine partner, followed by beginning riding skills.
 Individuals who continue to participate will move through a progression of riding skills while maintaining foundational knowledge.

-To sign up for the Veteran Program, please complete the New Veteran Application and include a DD 214 copy.
+To sign up for the Veteran Program, please complete the New Student Application and include a DD 214 copy.
 An evaluation may be requested prior to participation to ensure the program is an appropriate fit.

 Returning veterans will need to complete a Returning Veteran Application yearly.